-BUS517 Internship 2 - 12 credits
+BUS517 Internship

 (2-12 credits, dependent upon internship experience and program requirements)

 BUS520 Non-Profit Management

 This course provides an introduction to non-profit management for non-business majors, including general management, basics of accounting, introduction to finance, marketing, and operations management of development projects.
 It will also include a component on grant writing and accessing funds.